FlappyBirdTerra/terra-money-grants/Terra Grant Proposal Template.md

 - DoTween: procedural animations

 **NFT and Reward System**
-- Using Terra.js SDK and ANCHOR JS anchor gives 20% interest rate,  distribution of rewards 3%-1000% based on where they are in the world.
-Asymmetrical reward system based on anchor.
+- Using Terra.js SDK and ANCHOR JS anchor gives 20% interest rate which will flow through gameplay.
 - Minting of many X^Y (X power Y) number of birds where X is the number of skills like (health, attack type, defense type, etc…) and Y are the values.
 - p2e UX needs to be easily to use and blockchain practically transparent.
 “My grandma can win crypto”. login, earn/buy/spend UST.
 This can be achieved by creating a session key the first time the user opens the app, and link this key to wallets and login accounts.